-Documentation can be used as a vehicle through which you can tell the story of what you want to accomplish and what you have achieved.
-By documenting activities, an organization can use that information to facilitate interaction with its audience.
+It is also useful to list the other constituents you want to reach through documentation.
+Work with your staff to identify whom you want to tell your story to and with its audience.
 Reactions to videos, photos, or recordings of programs and activities can be starting points for conversations about what the organization is trying to accomplish.
 The documentation becomes a crucial element in the "feedback" loop that the organization creates with its audience.